opendaylight/bgpcep/docs/bgp/bgp-user-guide-rib-config-policies.rst

 The OpenDaylight BGP implementation supports configurable RIB policies that allow the modification of import and export policies.

 .. note:: Default ODL BGP RIB Config Policy is provided.
+Default policy is compliant with default behaviour from `RFC8212 <https://tools.ietf.org/html/rfc8212>`_.
 Any config policy to be used by Protocol must be configured and present before than Protocol configuration is added.
 If policy is reconfigured, protocol must be re configured again.

 **URL:** ``/restconf/config/openconfig-routing-policy:routing-policy``